-We have only recently changed our body washing system thanks to the recommendation of a friend and now use a disposable dishcloth (Chux), a small amount of water and a few drops of tea tree essential oil in a ziplock bag.
-Pour a small amount of water into the ziplock bag and add a couple of drops of essential oil.
+At the recommendation of a hiking friend we now use a body washing system to help keep us clean on trail.
+This system involves using a disposable dishcloth (Chux), a small amount of water and a few drops of tea tree essential oil in a ziplock bag.
 Wipe your body focusing on the areas that need to be cleaned and don’t forget the bottom of your feet.
-You won’t get as clean as having a shower or bath but you will at least be reasonably clean, less offensive to other hikers and you’ll feel ‘deceptively’ cleaner!
+You won’t get as clean as having a shower or bath but you will at least be reasonably clean, less offensive to other hikers, and you’ll feel ‘deceptively’ cleaner!

 Again make sure you are at least 60 metres away from water sources to limit the amount of germs, bacteria and chemicals that enter the waterways.

 Toilet facilities typical of the campsites on the Kangaroo Island Wilderness Trail.
 These toilets are large enough to strip off and wash yourself.
 Alternatively if the weather is really bad you may have to bathe yourself in your tent.